Find more money without more work

 12. Ask for a raise

 You may not want to find an extra job to find extra money, but you may be able to find extra money at that job you already have.
-It’s not easy, and it will time, but earn it and then ask for it – a raise, that is.
+It’s not easy, and it takes time, but earn it and ask for it – a raise, that is.
 If you need help writing the perfect request for a raise, read our six tips to write the best annual performance review ever.

 13. Rent your extra space